jesusmgg/TrenchBroom-musl/README.md

 - Video Tutorial Series:  https://www.youtube.com/playlist?list=PLgDKRPte5Y0AZ_K_PZbWbgBAEt5xf74aE
 - Manual:    https://trenchbroom.github.io/manual/latest

+## musl libc compatibility
+This fork simply hacks the `execinfo` library requirement to make TrenchBroom buildable on musl libc systems like Alpine Linux.
+Tested on Alpine 3.20.3, but should work in other versions just fine.

 ## Features
 * **General**
 	- Full support for editing in 3D and in up to three 2D views